CONNECT-platform/connective-html/README.md

 - Fixing templating (and componenting) hassle with JSX
 - Fixing reactivity (state management) hassle with **CONNECTIVE**/**RxJS**

-Which means you will get about as performant as it gets (benchmarks needed), while also being a modern, intuitive framework.
+Which means you will get about as performant as it gets (benchmarks needed), while also a modern, readable, intuitive UI code.
 Naturally you would need to know a bit about either one of **CONNECTIVE** or **RxJS** (or both), and generally be able to think reactively.

 # DISCLAIMER: